-Lubomir Martin Ondrasek, President and Co-Founder
+Dr. Lubomir Martin Ondrasek, President and Co-Founder

-From 1999-2005, Ondrasek served as a minister in two New England churches.
-He also worked as an adjunct professor at Gordon-Conwell Theological Seminary, teaching courses in the area of Christian Social Ethics and the Public Ministry of the Church.
+From 1999-2005, Dr. Ondrasek served as a minister in two New England churches.
+He also worked as an adjunct faculty at Gordon-Conwell Theological Seminary in Boston, teaching courses in the area of Christian Social Ethics and the Public Ministry of the Church.
 In 2008, he was a recipient of the University of Chicago’s Human Rights Internship, which enabled him to explore the issue of religious freedom in Slovakia.
 He later closely cooperated with the Institute for State-Church Relations and Institute for Legal Aspects of Religious Freedom in Slovakia and provided expert advice to the Department of Religious Affairs of the Ministry of Culture of the Slovak Republic.
 In 2011, he was recognized for his contributions by the Minister of Culture of the Slovak Republic.

-His other works include the book Neocharizmatické hnutie na Slovensku (Neocharismatic Movement in Slovakia), and co-editor of the books Church and Society: Towards Responsible Engagement/Cirkev a spoločnosť: Smerom k zodpovednej angažovanosti and Pentekostalizmus v náboženskom a spoločenskom kontexte (Pentecostalism in Contemporary Religious and Social Context).
-He has also written numerous chapters, articles and reviews published in Slovak and English.
+His other works include the book Neocharizmatické hnutie na Slovensku (Neocharismatic Movement in Slovakia, 2011) and coedited volumes Church and Society: Towards Responsible Engagement/Cirkev a spoločnosť: Smerom k zodpovednej angažovanosti (2015) and Pentekostalizmus v náboženskom a spoločenskom kontexte (Pentecostalism in Contemporary Religious and Social Context, 2013).
+He has also written numerous chapters, articles, and reviews that were published in Slovak and English.

-Noema Bradnanska Ondrasek, Vice-President and Co-Founder
+Dr. Noema Bradnanska Ondrasek, Vice-President and Co-Founder

-PaedDr.
-Noema Bradnanska Ondrasek, Ph.D. received her education from the Department of Theology and Christian Education, Faculty of Education at Matej Bel University in Slovakia.
-She was a visiting scholar at Baptist Theological Seminary at Richmond and received a certificate from the Wheaton College Summer Tutorial Program.
+Dr. Noema Bradnanska Ondrasek received her education from the Department of Theology and Christian Education, Faculty of Education at Matej Bel University in Slovakia.
+She was a visiting scholar at Baptist Theological Seminary in Richmond and received a certificate from the Wheaton College Summer Tutorial Program.
 She worked at Matej Bel University, first as a lecturer and then an assistant professor for nine years, teaching courses in the area of Christian education and practical theology.
 She has published extensively on the topics of religious education and pastoral care of children, as well as other topics.
 She has also actively participated in numerous professional and scholarly conferences at home and abroad and has been involved in various ecumenical activities.
 Throughout her life, she has served in many church capacities, including terms as chairwoman of the Department of Education at the Baptist Union of the Slovak Republic and as a board member of the Social Work Committee of the Ecumenical Council of Churches in the Slovak Republic.